-NOTE: A collateral dependent has no alcohol or drug abuse problem but is seeking services because of problems arising from his or her relationship with an alcohol or drug user who is engaged in treatment.
+NOTE: A collateral dependent has no substance use disorder but is seeking services because of problems arising from his or her relationship with an individual who has a substance use disorder and is engaged in treatment.

-Significance: The majority of collateral dependents are served in the CSTAR Womens and Children Programs.
+Significance: The majority of collateral dependents are served in the CSTAR Women and Children's Programs.
 The number will vary each quarter due to several factors including number of consumers in treatment and number of consumers with children and/or a significant other.